Your Schedule for the Last Week before the February LSAT

 It’s the week of the February LSAT, and if you’re taking the test this week, you might be wondering about how best to spend your final few days.
 Luckily, we’ve got your back.
 Here’s the rundown on what the rest of your week should look like in order to ensure maximum preparedness this weekend.

 As a small aside, this schedule is written for someone taking the Saturday test administration.
-We trust that anyone taking the test administered for Sabbath observers can use those ace deductive reasoning skills to adjust the timeline accordingly.
+We trust that anyone taking the test the following days can use those ace deductive reasoning skills to adjust the timeline accordingly.

 Wednesday or Thursday

 It’s time to take your final timed practice test.
-Ideally, you’ll take a recent test (like the one administered in December 2017, if you haven’t taken it already).
-It’s not a huge deal if you have to take an older test instead, but the more recent tests are likely to be the most similar to the one you’ll see.
+Ideally, you’ll take a recent test, but it’s not a huge deal if you have to take an older test instead.
 Review the test thoroughly and brush up on any skills that need particular attention.
+Use our LSAT-flex score calculator if you need to convert your LSAT score into a Flex score.

 Somewhat counterintuitively, we strongly recommend that you not study the day before the LSAT — you’re not going to learn anything you haven’t already picked up in your months of diligent practice, and you’re more likely to freak yourself out or exhaust your brain.